 CONSIDER YOUR CHAT ETIQUETTE

-Be respectful of language.
-Think about the courage and vulnerability it may take some to speak and set an intention to be present with them.
-Also, consider the impact your comments may have on those new to our space.
-If your chat remarks are not recovery-focused or are taking you or others out of the present moment, please consider connecting outside of the gathering instead.
+You are welcome to use the chat to support one another.
+We do ask that you set an intention to be present with those who are sharing.
+If your chat remarks are taking you or others out of the present moment, consider connecting outside of the gathering instead.
 You are also welcome to close the chat if you find it distracting.